 What's the personal food bank, then?
 If you don't see the ingredient you need in the database, no problem!
 You can add it to the database yourself, ensuring that the nutrition information you're putting in is accurate.

 These custom foods only show up for your nutrition labels, so you don't have to worry about ingredients from other people polluting your searches.

 But wait!
 There's more!
 In addition to the custom food bank, Nutrifox also includes a few different label styles for you to choose from, so you can use the one that fits your site best.

 Lastly, you can also easily import recipes that have already been published – just make sure to tweak the number of servings as you see fit and your label will be good to go!

 Is there another option?

 Of course, if you'd prefer to use another method to calculate nutrition information, then Tasty Recipes has fields where you can add that data as well.

-Tasty Recipes may not calculate your nutrition information for you, but the integration with Nutrifox is super handy and ensures that your readers are getting accurate nutrition labels!
-Other methods can return incorrect nutrition data, or can be a pain to use, but Nutrifox strikes a nice balance.
+The Tasty Recipes nutrition integration with Nutrifox is super handy and ensures that your readers are getting accurate nutrition labels!
+Other methods can return incorrect nutrition data, or are a pain to use, but Nutrifox strikes a nice balance.